 How can vocal exercises benefit family members of individuals with voice disorders?

 Voice disorders impact not only the individual but also their family.
 Communication challenges can lead to frustration.
 Speech therapy benefits the whole family by improving communication, reducing stress, and fostering stronger bonds.
+Additionally, families can explore the different types of speech therapy available to support their loved ones’ recovery further.

 - Improve communication within the family: As the individual’s voice improves, family members can engage in more effective and fulfilling conversations.